LechevSpace/embedded-canvas/README.md

 1. **Transparency** - pixels that haven't been drawn, won't override pixels on the display.
-2. **Cropping** - The ability to crop leaves only the part of the canvas you want to draw onto the display.
+2. **Cropping** - The ability to crop leaves only the part of the canvas you want to draw on the display.
 This is especially useful when you want to partially show text, figures and images.

 [`embedded-graphics`]: https://crates.io/crates/embedded-graphics